wireservice/csvkit/docs/tutorial/2_examining_the_data.rst

     |  LANCASTER | IMAGE INTENSIFIER,NIGHT VISION | 6800        |
     |------------+--------------------------------+-------------|

-``LANCASTER`` county contains Lincoln, Nebraska, the capital of the state and it's second-largest city.
+``LANCASTER`` county contains Lincoln, Nebraska, the capital of the state and its second-largest city.
 The ``-m`` flag means "match" and will find text anywhere in a given column--in this case the ``county`` column.
 For those who need a more powerful search you can also use ``-r`` to search for a regular expression.

 csvsort: order matters
 ======================